Find out more about the startup describing itself as a new global currency.

 Like most other challenger banks and fintech companies, Glint works almost entirely from your smartphone, with the exception of the physical card that they will send after registering.

 Getting started is simple.
-You register by entering your name and address, and the process of receiving your card and completing your registration is just as streamlined.
+Download the app from either the App Store or Google Play.
+Then register by entering your name and address.
+The process of receiving your card and completing your registration is just as streamlined.
 Once in the app, it’s easy to find your way around the home page.

 Only the essentials are featured on the app.
 These include: